 The Octagonal Prism

-The octagonal prism is a 3D uniform polyhedron bounded by 2 octagonal faces and 8 squares.
-It has 24 edges and 16 vertices.
+The octagonal prism is a 3D uniform polyhedron bounded by 10 polygons (2 octagons and 8 squares), 24 edges, and 16 vertices.
 It may be considered to be the extrusion of the octagon.

 The octagonal prism can be attached to a square cupola (J4) to form an elongated square cupola (J19).
 Attaching it to a second square cupola produces the rhombicuboctahedron, or the gyroelongated square bicupola (J37) if the second cupola is rotated 45° relative to the first.